dierickdie/therick48.16/README.md

 This is essentially a dumbed down Planck clone plus a numpad.
 The numpad is able to be snapped off to have just a 4x12.

+If you want a southpaw numpad, look at the therick64BASP.
+It uses the same firmware as this.

 **I AM CONSTANTLY TWEAKING THE DESIGN.
 I HAVE NOT ORDERED A PHYSICAL PCB YET.**

 Although everything should<sup>(tm)</sup> work as is, it hasn't been physically tested, and I like playing with the traces to make it prettier/more efficient.